DrMeihoff/TTT-Extra-Randomat-Events/README.md

 ### **Petrify!**

-This event will turn everyone's player model into the default source player model, the one that looks like stone, and make everyones footsteps sound like stone.
+This event will turn everyone's player model into the default source player model, the one that looks like stone, and make everyone's footsteps sound like stone.

 ### **'Realistic' Recoil**